JonathanMDuggan/Binary/README.md

 the executable is located.

 - You need to install the Vulkan SDK for the program to compile.
 You can find the download location here: https://www.lunarg.com/vulkan-sdk/.
+NOTE: you must install all components in the installer.

-- Visual Studio 2022 is the IDE I used to build this program, and I highly I would recommend using it.
+- Visual Studio 2022 is the IDE I used to build this program, and I highly I recommend using it.

 - Even though I never used any platform-dependent libraries, I've only compiled this program on Windows 11.
 I do not know if it can build on other operating